geshan/geshan.github.com/posts/2024-08-14-postgres-insert-multiple-rows.md

 VALUES ('Programs must be written for people to read, and only incidentally for machines to execute.', 'Harold Abelson');
 ```

-As you can see for 3 rows you had to run 3 INSERT statements.
+As you can see, for 3 rows you had to run 3 `INSERT` statements.
 Now, you know the single `INSERT` statement is not very efficient for inserting multiple rows.
-It might involve multiple connections from your app to your database which will be slow.
+It might involve multiple connections from your app to your database, which will be slow.
 You will learn about a much more efficient way of doing this in the next section.

 ## Multiple rows with a single insert

-There are a couple of other ways to insert multiple rows in Postgres and both of them are much better than running individual `INSERT` statements.
-One way to do it is to run single `INSERT` statements to insert multiple rows with a bulk insert approach.
+There are a couple of other ways to insert multiple rows in Postgres, and both of them are much better than running individual `INSERT` statements.
+One way to do it is to run a single `INSERT` statement to insert multiple rows with a bulk insert approach.
 Another way to insert multiple rows in Postgres is by using the `COPY` command.

-Inserting multiple rows with a single insert has a similar syntax as inserting a single row, the main difference is you pass in multiple rows.
-Below is an example to insert 5 quotes on the above quote table:
+Inserting multiple rows with a single insert has a similar syntax to inserting a single row; the main difference is that you pass in multiple rows.
+Below is an example to insert 5 quotes into the above quote table:

 ```sql
 INSERT INTO quote (quote, author) VALUES